Tolstoy on Life, Pain, and Empathy

 Lost at Sea: Remembering Milton Tinsley

-Lost at Sea: Remembering Milton Tinsley It’s Veteran’s Day and a time to honor those who served our country in times of need.
-It’s an excellent time to remember veterans who have been forgotten.
+Lost at Sea: Remembering Milton Tinsley It’s Veteran’s Day, a time to honor those who served our country in times of need and to remember veterans who have been forgotten.
 It’s a good time to remember Milton Tinsley.
-He has a simple marker at Hopewell Community Cemetery near DeRidder, Louisiana: Milton Tinsley Lost at Sea I …
+He has a simple marker at Hopewell Community Cemetery near DeRidder, Louisiana: Milton Tinsley Lost at Sea I learned of Milton …

 Read More »